allevo/seqflow-js/packages/website/src/pages/GetStarted_0prerequisites.md

 In this tutorial, we have learned how to create a simple application using SeqFlow and how to run it locally.

 Anyways, we are not done yet.
-Let's move on: our goal is to write an application that shows random quote fetched from an endpoint.
+Let's move on: our goal is to write an application that shows random quotes fetched from an endpoint.

 :::next:::
 {"label": "Learn how to fetch data", "next": "/get-started/fetch-data"}